 Nimi Visuals is actually a program that adds a lot of “eye-candy” to Windows but one ability it offers is window snapping just like the Windows 7 snap feature.
 You can turn it on by going to the “On resizing or moving” effects category and you’ll find the effect labeled “Window edge snap.”
 The darkening effect when you drag the window close to a snappable edge is quite helpful (hard to see in the screenshot, I know).

-Browse around and I’m sure you’ll find other effects in Nimi Visuals that you’ll either find helpful or just plain cool (check out a great review of version X realizing that newer versions have been released since then).
+Browse around and I’m sure you’ll find other effects in Nimi Visuals that you’ll either find helpful or just plain cool.

 I know there are other solutions like upgrading to Windows 7 or some other tools on other operating systems.
 However, if you are comfortable with your current Windows version, these three free programs can still help you snap those windows just as if you were a Windows 7 user!
 There are other cool tools, such as WindowSizer which cost money, but just know that you can have much of the same functionality using one of these 3 free programs!